Ensuring a Future

 Tribal Textiles are proud of their collaboration with the local community.
 The artistic talents of employees have helped to make the company a global success.
 Training is provided to employees so that skills can be developed.
 Education and health support is also provided for employees and their families and a regular wage which keeps the extended family in basic food and support.
 The company is recognised by fair trade buyers worldwide.

-To experience Tribal Textiles positive impact on an employees life, why not read the fascinating stories about Moses and Teser?
-This emphasises how important your purchases are to them both and their extended families.
+To experience Tribal Textiles positive impact on an employees life, why not read the fascinating story about Moses?
+This emphasises how important your purchases are to Moses and his extended family.

 Moses, Production and Workshop Manager

 |Moses in his factory office.|

 Moses started working in 1993 for Tribal Textiles having met the founder, Gillie Lightfoot, while working at a safari camp.
 These were early days for the company who were located under trees in the Zambian bush!
 The company developed over the next few years and more and more employees joined as the company grew.